-The School's required contribution for pension obligations for the fiscal years ended June 30, 2012 and 2011 were \$37,425 and \$12,096, respectively.
-The entire amount has been contributed for fiscal year 2011.
-For fiscal year 2012, the amount contributed was 87 percent.
-The School's unpaid contribution for fiscal year 2012 has been recorded as a liability.
+The School's required contribution for pension obligations for the fiscal years ended June 30, 2012 was \$131,482.
+For fiscal year 2012, the School has contributed 69% of the required amount.
+The unpaid contribution has been recorded as a liability.